-- a) "Administrative norm": Recommended maximum value for the average concentration of a chemical agent in the air within the breathing zone of a person working on board in relation to a specified reference period. - b) "Biological agent": Any micro-organism, cell culture and endoparasite the contact with which may provoke infection, allergy or toxicity. - c) "Biological limit value for lead": The binding maximum value for the concentration of lead in a person's blood. - d) "Cell culture": The result of in-vitro growth of cells derived from multicellular organisms. - e) "Exposure": The harmful effects of chemicals and biological agents to which persons working on board are exposed or risk being exposed. - f) "Endoparasites": Parasites which live in the human body during the whole or parts of their life cycle. - g) "Limit value": The binding maximum value for the average concentration of a chemical agent in the air within the breathing zone of a person working on board in relation to a specified reference period. - h) "Containment": Barriers used to prevent unintended contact between biological agents and humans or the environment. - i) "Chemical agent or chemical": Any element or compound, on its own or admixed, which may pose a risk to the safety or health of persons working on board, as it occurs in the natural state or as produced, used or released, including release as waste, by any work activity, whether or not produced intentionally. - j) "Carcinogenic chemicals and processes": Any chemical which meets the criteria for classification as carcinogenic under the Regulations of 16 June 2012 No. 622 on the classification, labelling and packaging of substances and mixtures, cf. Regulation (EC) No 1272/2008 Annex I Part 3. - k) "Micro-organism": Any cellular or non-cellular microbiological entity, including those which have been genetically modified, capable of replication or of transferring genetic material.
+- a.
+Biological agents: Micro-organisms, including those which have been genetically modified, cell cultures, human endoparasites and prions that can cause infections, allergies or toxic effects in humans. - b.
+Biological limit value for lead: The binding maximum value for the concentration of lead in a person's blood. - c.
+Cell culture: The result of in-vitro growth of cells derived from multicellular organisms. - d.
+Exposure: The harmful effects of chemicals and biological agents to which persons working on board are exposed or risk being exposed. - e.
+Endoparasites: Parasites which live in the human body during the whole or parts of their life cycle. - f.
+Limit value: The maximum value for the average concentration of a chemical in the breathing zone of a person working on board for a fixed reference period of eight hours. - g.
+Containment: Barriers used to prevent unintended contact between biological agents and humans or the environment. - h.
+Chemical agent or chemical: Any element or compound, on its own or admixed, which may pose a risk to the safety or health of persons working on board, as it occurs in the natural state or as produced, used or released, including release as waste, by any work activity, whether or not produced intentionally. - i.
+Carcinogenic chemicals and processes: Any chemical which meets the criteria for classification as carcinogenic under the Regulations of 16 June 2012 No. 622 on the classification, labelling and packaging of substances and mixtures, cf. Regulation (EC) No 1272/2008 Annex I Part 3. - j.
+Living biological agents: Any cellular or non-cellular microbiological entity capable of replication or transfer of genetic material. - k.
+Micro-organism: Microbiological entity, cellular or non-cellular, capable of replication or transfer of genetic material.

-Amended by Regulations of 19 August 2013 No. 1036 (in force on 20 August 2013), 20 December 2017 No. 2379 (in force on 1 January 2018).
+Amended by Regulations of 19 August 2013 No. 1036 (in force on 20 August 2013), 20 December 2017 No. 2379 (in force on 1 January 2018), 23 January 2024 No. 165.